Sammy at Welcome Center

 The Cabrillo Promise Program is designed for first-time college students attending Cabrillo College full-time.
 Unfortunately, when a student attends a four-year university this makes them ineligible for the Cabrillo Promise Program.

-The Cabrillo Promise Program is only available to students who are California residents or determined AB540 by Admissions & Records
+The Cabrillo Promise Program is only available to students who are California residents, or who have been determined AB540 by Admissions & Records

 after completing the AB540 exemption request.

-All students are eligible for the Cabrillo Promise Program regardless of their citizenship status, including citizens, eligible non-citizens, and undocumented students are eligible.
-Please note, students on a student F1 visa are not eligible for the Cabrillo Promise Program.
+Students can be eligible for the Cabrillo Promise Program regardless of their citizenship status, including citizens, eligible non-citizens, and undocumented students.
+However, students on a student F1 visa are not eligible for the Cabrillo Promise Program.

 This program's two year time period starts at the time that the student attends classes at Cabrillo and can not be paused.
 However, students are able to take a semester off and still be awarded when they return, if they are still with in the two year period.

 Awards will be based on a student's current enrollment status at the time of awarding.
 If a student drops units before program eligibility is determined, the dropped units fees will not be covered.
-It is very important to complete your FAFSA or CADAA Financial Aid Application as soon as possible to avoid a delay in processing awards.
+It is very important to complete your application as soon as possible to avoid a delay in processing awards.

 Yes!
 To be eligible for summer, a student must enroll in 12 units.
 This is a state requirement and not an institutional policy.